k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Linux/03_fabric_scale.md

 * Obtain the project deployment code.
 * Obtain the master key for data encryption.

 This article describes how to scale a Fabric cluster on-prem, within bare-metal or virtual machine environments.
-Read [here](/articles/98_maintenance_and_operational/Installations/Linux/04_fabric_scale_kubernetes.md) about scaling methodology for Kubernetes deployment.
+Read [here](/articles/98_installation_and_upgrade/Install_on_Kubernetes/04_fabric_scale_kubernetes) about the scaling methodology for Kubernetes deployment.

-> Note: Scaling guidelines for Fabric's accompanying components, like Cassandra, are not included within this article's scope.
+> Note: Scaling guidelines for Fabric's accompanying components, such as Cassandra, are not within the scope of this article.
 These components' scaling guidelines shall be applied according to their methodologies.

 ## Fabric Setup